lutz-he/parlia-mint/README.md

     pip install -r requirements.txt
     ```

-### Running the App

 To start the Streamlit application, run the following command in your terminal:
 ```bash
 streamlit run streamlit_app.py
 ```

-### Using the App

 Once the app is running, you can access it in your web browser at `http://localhost:8501`.
-The app provides the following functionalities:

-- **Upload Data**: Upload your parliamentary data in the supported format.
-- **Topic Detection**: Select and apply different topic detection methods to your data.
-- **Summarization**: Generate summaries of the detected topics using various summarization models.
-- **Visualization**: View visual representations of the detected topics and summaries.

-For detailed instructions on how to use each feature, please refer to the in-app guidance and tooltips.

-### Example

-Here is a quick example of how to use the app:

-1. **Upload your data**: Click on the "Browse files" button and select your data file.
-2. **Select a topic detection method**: Choose a method from the dropdown menu.
-3. **Generate summaries**: Click on the "Summarize" button to generate summaries of the detected topics.
-4. **View results**: Explore the results through the provided visualizations and summary texts.

-Feel free to experiment with different methods and parameters to see how they affect the results.
+## Current Issues & Ideas

 ## Contributing